benji6/virtual-audio-graph/README.md

 ## Overview

-Library for manipulating the Web Audio API.
+Library for declaratively manipulating the Web Audio API.

 Abstracts away the pain of directly manipulating the audio graph in a similar fashion to the way in which react and virtual-dom do for the DOM.

 virtual-audio-graph aims to manage the state of the audio graph so this does not have to be done manually.

 Simply pass a data structure representing the desired audio graph and virtual-audio-graph takes care of the rest.

+## Status

+Project is in development and API is not yet stable

 ## Installation